di-hardt/omicstools/Readme.md

 * OpenSSL (Ubuntu: `libssl-dev`)

 ### Unit tests
-* For testing the taxonomy reader a [`taxdmp.zip`]() is required.
-The test is capable of download it by itself and save it to the tmp folder, however if you plan excessive testing over a couple of reboots, download it ones and set the environment variable `TAXDMP_ZIP_PATH` with the pass to the file.
+* For testing the taxonomy reader a [`taxdmp.zip`](https://ftp.ncbi.nih.gov/pub/taxonomy/taxdmp.zip) is required.
+The test is capable of download it by itself and save it to the tmp folder, however if you plan excessive testing over a couple of reboots, download it ones and set the environment variable `TAXDMP_ZIP_PATH` with the path to the file.